rcutmore/wordpress-setup/README.md

 **Overview**

-This is an Ansible playbook for setting up WordPress (using Apache and MariaDB) on a CentOS server.
+This contains Ansible playbooks for setting up WordPress (using Apache and MariaDB) on a CentOS server.
+Currently these playbooks are not idempotent, they are meant to be run once to set up the server but running them multiple times will result in errors.

+**Prerequisites**

+Install and start SSH server on WordPress server:

+    sudo yum install openssh-server
+    sudo systemctl start sshd

+SSH server should be running with defaults.
+At the very least it must be listening on port 22.

+Upload SSH key from Ansible host to WordPress server:

+    ssh-keygen -b 4096 -t rsa
+    ssh-copy-id <Enter OS user on WordPress server>@<Enter WordPress server IP address>

 **Getting Started**